It’s not hard to spot the signs of Easter anywhere you go: Adorable outfits, brightly colored eggs, springtastic decorations, and all that candy.

 Candy-Free Easter Basket Ideas #5:

 What would Easter be without that scramble for eggs?
 Even here, though, no need for the sugary-stuff.
-Check out these delightful treats.
+Check out these delightful treats that are guaranteed cavity-free!

 Candy-Free Easter Basket Ideas #6: